tonylabs/medusa-fulfillment-4px/docs/4px.md

-# 4PX Shipping Service API
+# 4PX Fulfillment Service API

+Using the 4PX API to make it as fulfillment provider in Medusa V2.

 ## OAuth Authorization